 In the world of deposit fraud, new account fraud is a frequent flyer because without an established history it can be easier for new account holders to sneak through.
 Teaching your staff how to spot potentially fraudulent new accounts is a great way to get ahead of this popular scam.
 According to the 2015 Data Breach Fraud Impact Report published by industry analyst Javelin Strategy and Research, new account fraud was projected to increase from $5B in 2014 to $8B in 2018.
 Here are some tips to help your bank or credit union get out in front of this growing trend.

-First, new account fraud typically occurs on an account within the first 90-days it is open, so this is the window to watch new accounts more closely for suspicious activity.
-Also, most fraudsters will wait for more than 30-days to make the first deposit or they will start with small deposits and withdrawals in the first month to make the account appear normal.
+First, new account fraud typically occurs on an account within the first 90-days it is open.
+This is the window to watch new accounts more closely for suspicious activity.
+Also, most fraudsters will wait for more than 30-days to make the first deposit.
+They may also start with small deposits and withdrawals in the first month to make the account appear normal.

-Many new account fraud perpetrators will make deposits on a Friday or Saturday before a banking holiday to give them a more extended period to withdraw the funds before any deposited items are returned.
-However, having TrueChecks® in place can help by spotting potentially fraudulent items at the point of presentment and placing it on an extended hold to avoid fraudsters from taking withdrawals from the money before it is fully approved.
+Many new account fraud perpetrators will make deposits on a Friday or Saturday before a banking holiday.
+This gives them more time to withdraw the funds before any deposited items are returned.
+However, having TrueChecks® in place can help by spotting potentially fraudulent items at the point of presentment.
+Placing items on an extended hold can prevent fraudsters from taking withdrawals from the money before fully approved.

 Stolen, forged, and counterfeit checks drawn on new accounts are one of the most common types of new account fraud.
 As soon as funds are available, the deposited items are withdrawn, and the fraud is not known until the deposited items are returned unpaid to the bank or credit union several days later.
 This can also be avoided by using the combination of TrueChecks® and updated check cashing procedures, to match the actual period it takes for a check to be returned.
 By eliminating that period where checks balances are made available before they are fully vetted, the FI can get ahead of this common fraud practice.

 Watch out for new accounts opened with the name, social security numbers, and/or date of birth of an identity theft victim.
-There are multiple ways to verify a customer’s identity and check if there are any identity theft reports, but typically using one of the three major credit bureaus is the most common practice.
+There are multiple ways to verify a customer’s identity.
+Check if there are any identity theft reports.
+Typically, you using one of the three major credit bureaus is the most common practice.

 Look for unestablished businesses with limited supporting documentation.
 Making up a fake business is an easy way for fraudsters to open new accounts.
 Moreover, often, business accounts are given greater privileges, and larger daily maximum withdrawal limits so be careful of these ‘fake’ business accounts.